liusbl/android-architecture-experiments/app/src/main/java/com/arch/experiments/notes/ideas_ORGANIZE.md

     3. View stops being notified
     4. State handling is stopped

-- Consider what if you don't want effects?

-- Consider simplicity / ease of understanding

 - Consider that StateMachineFactory could be used similarly for presenter?

 - Consider communication between fragments and activities

-- Create plan of what features to implement and priorities, aka roadmap

-- STREAMS: What if there is need for disposing the stream early?

 - Consider passing extras between activities and bundles in fragments